 At the end of the day, psychologist, executive director of Laurel School’s Center for Research on Girls, and author of Untangled: Guiding Teenage Girls Through the Seven Transitions Into Adulthood, Dr. Lisa Damour, challenged us to stop being critical of our girls’ use of language so that we can be more curious about it.
 Rather than suggesting that our girls avoid particular ways of speaking, we should be providing them with a toolbox of language skills that afford them choices depending on the circumstances.
 As Damour suggests, “Voice is not, and should not be, a unifying thing.
 [We must] aim to recognize all voices in a community and all of the voices in each girl,” such that they are able to challenge traditional structures in a way that best suits them and the situation.

 Bottom line?
 Voice and language are powerful and important tools for our girls and young women.
-As a Coalition, and as educators of girls, we must always be thinking, modelling, and guiding our girls to speak up and out in ways that allow them to be heard and that positively effect change.
+As a Coalition, and as educators of girls, we must always be thinking, modeling, and guiding our girls to speak up and out in ways that allow them to be heard and that positively effect change.